Find Grad Schools

 26 Yearly Graduations

 The 5th most popular school in the country for human nutrition majors who are seeking their master's degree is West Chester University of Pennsylvania.
+Roughly 17,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,716 per year, while in-state graduate students, on average, pay $9,288 per year.
 During the most recent year for which we have data, 26 people received their master's degree in human nutrition from WCUPA.
-Around 24% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Of these students, 89% were women and 9% were members of underrepresented racial-ethnic groups.

 #6